 The survival action is brought under 42 Pa.C.S. § 8302.
 It exists for any claim the decedent themselves could have brought if they had survived.
 If the death came after a period of pain and suffering (for instance, an accident where the victim lived for days or weeks in the hospital before succumbing to injuries), the survival action compensates for that pain and suffering.
-It's as if the decedent is bringing the personal injury claim themselves.
+It is as if the decedent is bringing the personal injury claim themselves.

-If someone is killed instantly in a car accident, there's no pain and suffering to recover under survival, but the wrongful death claim compensates the family for loss of earnings and companionship.
+If someone is killed instantly in a car accident, there is no pain and suffering to recover under survival, but the wrongful death claim compensates the family for loss of earnings and companionship.
 If someone is hospitalized for weeks after an accident and dies, the survival action captures those weeks of pain and suffering, and the wrongful death action captures the family's ongoing loss.

 The claim benefits the spouse, children, and parents of the deceased.
 If the deceased had a spouse, that spouse's loss of companionship is the highest priority in recovery.
 If there are minor children, their loss of parental guidance and support is significant.
 If the deceased was young and earned substantial income, the loss of earnings to a dependent spouse and children is substantial.